-If the output is taken in a single-ended fashion directly into a 50 $\Omega$ load through a coupling capacitor, there will be an impedance mismatch.
-This can be resolved with a 1:2 balun to convert the single-ended 25 $\Omega$ output impedance to 50 $\Omega$ .
-If loss of signal swing is not critical, a 25 $\Omega$ back termination in series with the output pin can also be used.
+If the output is taken in a single-ended fashion directly into a 50 Ω load through a coupling capacitor, there is an impedance mismatch.
+This can be resolved with a 1:2 balun to convert the single-ended 25 Ω output impedance to 50 Ω .
+If loss-of-signal swing is not critical, a 25 Ω back termination in series with the output pin can also be used.
 The unused output pin must still be pulled up to the positive supply.
-The user may load it through a coupling capacitor with a dummy load to preserve balance.
-The gain of the AD8340 when the output is single-ended varies slightly with dummy load value as shown in Figure 32.
+The user can load it through a coupling capacitor with a dummy load to preserve balance.
+The gain of the AD8340 when the output is single-ended varies slightly with the dummy load value, as shown in Figure 32.

 Figure 32.
-Gain of the AD8340 Using a Single-Ended Output with Different Dummy Loads, RL2 on the Unused Output
+Gain of the AD8340 Using a Single-Ended Output with Different Dummy Loads, $R{\rm L2}$ on the Unused Output

 The RF output signal can be disabled by raising the DSOP pin to the positive supply.
 The shutdown function provides >40 dB attenuation of the input signal even at full gain.
-The interface to DSOP is high impedance and the shutdown and turn-on response times are <100 ns.
+The interface to DSOP is high impedance, and the shutdown and turn-on response times are <100 ns.
 If the disable function is not needed, the DSOP should be tied to ground.